Bhagyalaxmi17/apexplanet-internship/internship-task-3/notes/DVWA_Testing.md

   - Mask or avoid capturing real users’ credentials in shared artifacts.

 2 — Burp Intruder — Theory & Attack Types
-What Intruder does
+- What Intruder does

-Intruder automates customized HTTP request modifications and sends many variations to the server.
+  - Intruder automates customized HTTP request modifications and sends many variations to the server.
 It is used for credential guessing, parameter fuzzing, payload enumeration, and discovering logic flaws.

-Attack modes (how to choose)
+- Attack modes (how to choose)

-Sniper — single payload position; test many payloads against one parameter (e.g., fuzz only password).
+  - Sniper — single payload position; test many payloads against one parameter (e.g., fuzz only password).
 Good for focused brute-force or single-parameter fuzzing.

-Battering Ram — same payload applied to all marked positions (rare for login).
+  - Battering Ram — same payload applied to all marked positions (rare for login).

-Pitchfork — multiple payload sets used in parallel (index-aligned); good when you have matched username/password lists.
+  - Pitchfork — multiple payload sets used in parallel (index-aligned); good when you have matched username/password lists.

-Cluster Bomb — Cartesian product of multiple payload sets (exhaustive combinations); powerful but resource-intensive.
+  - Cluster Bomb — Cartesian product of multiple payload sets (exhaustive combinations); powerful but resource-intensive.

-Components of an Intruder attack
+- Components of an Intruder attack

-Positions — request parts you mark for substitution (form fields, headers, cookies).
+  - Positions — request parts you mark for substitution (form fields, headers, cookies).

-Payload sets — lists of values to inject into each position (wordlists, generated payloads).
+  - Payload sets — lists of values to inject into each position (wordlists, generated payloads).

-Payload processing — transformations, encodings, or insertion of runtime tokens.
+  - Payload processing — transformations, encodings, or insertion of runtime tokens.

-Grep/Match rules — text or header patterns used to detect interesting responses (e.g., redirect header, “Welcome” text).
+  - Grep/Match rules — text or header patterns used to detect interesting responses (e.g., redirect header, “Welcome” text).

-Options — throttle rates, thread counts, timeouts, and success-detection configuration.
+  - Options — throttle rates, thread counts, timeouts, and success-detection configuration.

-Practical payload types
+- Practical payload types

-Credential lists (usernames/passwords).
+  - Credential lists (usernames/passwords).

-SQLi probes (' OR '1'='1, UNION SELECT ...).
+  - SQLi probes (' OR '1'='1, UNION SELECT ...).

-XSS payloads (for testing reflected contexts).
+  - XSS payloads (for testing reflected contexts).

-Boundary/format tests (long strings, format strings).
+  - Boundary/format tests (long strings, format strings).

-Headers with suspicious content (to test log injection).
+  - Headers with suspicious content (to test log injection).

-Detecting successful results
+  - Detecting successful results

-Header checks: Location redirect to a dashboard URL.
+  - Header checks: Location redirect to a dashboard URL.

-Body checks: presence of dashboard-specific tokens (Welcome, Logout).
+  - Body checks: presence of dashboard-specific tokens (Welcome, Logout).

-Response length: unusually large/small responses compared to baseline.
+  - Response length: unusually large/small responses compared to baseline.

-Set-Cookie: new session or privilege cookie.
+  - Set-Cookie: new session or privilege cookie.

-Configure Intruder’s Grep - Match to highlight responses that meet these criteria.
+  - Configure Intruder’s Grep - Match to highlight responses that meet these criteria.

-CSRF & dynamic tokens — a practical caveat
+  - CSRF & dynamic tokens — a practical caveat

-Many login flows include a CSRF token (user_token) which changes every session.
+  - Many login flows include a CSRF token (user_token) which changes every session.
 Intruder replaying the same request will fail if the token is stale.

-Solutions:
+- Solutions:

-Manually refresh token before runs (small lists).
+  - Manually refresh token before runs (small lists).

-Use Burp Pro’s Session Handling Rules and macros to fetch a fresh token per request.
+  - Use Burp Pro’s Session Handling Rules and macros to fetch a fresh token per request.

-For demos, use a logged-in browser cookie jar or small automated flows.
+  - For demos, use a logged-in browser cookie jar or small automated flows.

-Resource & rate considerations
+  - Resource & rate considerations

-Intruder sends many requests — be mindful of target stability and local resource limits.
+  - Intruder sends many requests — be mindful of target stability and local resource limits.

-Use throttling and small lists for demonstrations; never run high-volume attacks against production systems.
+  - Use throttling and small lists for demonstrations; never run high-volume attacks against production systems.

 3 — Practical Attack Scenarios (theory → example)
-Scenario A — Test password strength for known user

-Mode: Sniper on password field.

-Payloads: small password list.

-Detection: Location header or body contains “Logout”.

-Purpose: demonstrate brute-force risk and justify rate limiting/MFA.

-Scenario B — Username enumeration

-Mode: Sniper or Pitchfork (if testing username/password pairs).

-Payloads: common usernames.

-Detection: differences in response time or body indicating existence of account.

-Scenario C — Token manipulation to test CSRF

-Intercept login: remove or change hidden token.

-Expected: server rejects login / returns error.

-Purpose: verify server implements CSRF protections.

-Scenario D — Header/log injection test

-Modify User-Agent to include <?php or suspicious string.

-If server logs headers verbatim and LFI exists, this could be later used for log-poisoning → RCE.

-4 — Defenses & Mitigations (what to recommend in your report) For login/authentication

-Enforce strong password policy, account lockout, rate limits, and progressive delays.

-Implement MFA.

-Use secure session handling (HttpOnly, Secure, SameSite; regenerate session ID on login).

-Do not leak detailed error messages on authentication failure (avoid “user does not exist” vs “wrong password”).

-For CSRF & token handling

-Use per-session/per-form CSRF tokens bound to session and validated server-side.

-Use SameSite cookies and include CSRF checks on all state-changing endpoints.

-For log-injection and input handling

-Sanitize and encode headers and inputs written to logs; avoid storing raw user-controlled content if it may later be executed.

-Harden logging directories and file permissions to reduce risk of inclusion.

-For intrusion detection

-Monitor for repeated failed login attempts, unusual headers, or high request rates.

-Use WAF rules to block common fuzzing signatures and high-frequency attacks.

-5 — Evidence & Reporting (what to capture)

-For each exercise capture:

-Proxy intercept screenshot (request/response with modifications; mask credentials).

-Intruder Positions screenshot (which fields were fuzzed).

-Intruder results screenshot showing the highlighted (candidate) responses — include grep rules used.

-Session-handling rule/macro if used (Burp Pro).

-Notes: payload lists used, number of requests, throttle settings, and any server-side errors observed.

-6 — Ethical & Operational Notes

-Only run these tests against systems you control or have explicit permission to test.

-Keep credential & session data private.
+- Scenario A — Test password strength for known user
+  - Mode: Sniper on password field.
+  - Payloads: small password list.
+  - Detection: Location header or body contains “Logout”.
+  - Purpose: demonstrate brute-force risk and justify rate limiting/MFA.
+- Scenario B — Username enumeration
+  - Mode: Sniper or Pitchfork (if testing username/password pairs).
+  - Payloads: common usernames.
+  - Detection: differences in response time or body indicating existence of account.
+- Scenario C — Token manipulation to test CSRF
+  - Intercept login: remove or change hidden token.
+  - Expected: server rejects login / returns error.
+  - Purpose: verify server implements CSRF protections.
+- Scenario D — Header/log injection test
+  - Modify User-Agent to include <?php or suspicious string.
+  - If server logs headers verbatim and LFI exists, this could be later used for log-poisoning → RCE.

+4 — Defenses & Mitigations
+- For login/authentication
+  - Enforce strong password policy, account lockout, rate limits, and progressive delays.
+  - Implement MFA.
+  - Use secure session handling (HttpOnly, Secure, SameSite; regenerate session ID on login).
+  - Do not leak detailed error messages on authentication failure (avoid “user does not exist” vs “wrong password”).
+- For CSRF & token handling
+  - Use per-session/per-form CSRF tokens bound to session and validated server-side.
+  - Use SameSite cookies and include CSRF checks on all state-changing endpoints.
+  - For log-injection and input handling
+  - Sanitize and encode headers and inputs written to logs; avoid storing raw user-controlled content if it may later be executed.
+  - Harden logging directories and file permissions to reduce risk of inclusion.
+- For intrusion detection
+  - Monitor for repeated failed login attempts, unusual headers, or high request rates.
+  - Use WAF rules to block common fuzzing signatures and high-frequency attacks.
+  - Only run these tests against systems you control or have explicit permission to test.
+  - Keep credential & session data private.
 For public reports, redact session IDs and any sensitive data.

-Document any server changes made for the lab (permission changes, created files) and revert them on cleanup.